aiven/devportal/docs/tools/terraform/howto/config-postgresql-provider.rst

   For the full documentation of the ``Aiven provider`` refer to `Aiven provider documentation <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.

-  For the full list of resources availabe in ``PostgreSQL provider`` refer to `PostgreSQL provider documentation <https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs>`_.
+  For the full list of resources available in ``PostgreSQL provider`` refer to `PostgreSQL provider documentation <https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs>`_.